Westerface/software-design-vu/docs/assignment2.md

 We use it in a couple of places.
 This reduces the code length.

 `public static ArrayList<String> getAllProgramingLanguages()`\
-Used to get all of the supported programming language.
+Used to get all of the supported programing language.

 `public static String[] colorThemesNames = {"Light","Dark","Moonlight"};`\
 Used to populate the drop-down list in the Settings screen.
 Depending on the choice we will change the theme accordingly.